-Carson remembers visiting the Carnival as a kid, at Hamilton’s Centre Mall on Barton Street.
+Carson is inspired by memories of visiting a carnival at Hamilton’s Centre Mall on Barton Street.
 His father would bring him regularly in the 1980s and he was enthralled by the spectacle.
 He was curious about the uniqueness of those who populated the carnival and became aware of how the ‘carnies’ were perceived and understood through their differences and otherness.

 Image: Installation view of Nathan Eugene Carson, Black Carnival, 2022-ongoing.
 Art Gallery of Hamilton, 2022.